Sophia Boman

 Sophia Boman (born January 16, 2002) is an American professional soccer player who plays as a midfielder for USL Super League club Sporting JAX.
-She played college soccer for the Minnesota Golden Gophers,.
+She played college soccer for the Minnesota Golden Gophers.

 Early life

-Born in California, Boman's family moved to Duluth, Minnesota when she was in kindergarten.
+Born in California, Boman moved to Duluth, Minnesota when she was in kindergarten.
 She grew up in Edina, Minnesota, one of three daughters born to Steve and Julie Boman.
 Her mother is a pediatrician.
 Boman attended Edina High School, where she played soccer all four years and was named All-American twice and the Minnesota Star Tribune All-Metro Player of the Year in 2019.
 She played club soccer for Minnesota Thunder Academy.

 College career

 Boman started all 86 games for the Minnesota Golden Gophers from 2020 to 2024, playing the full 90 minutes in all but nine of them.
 She recorded 16 goals and 15 assists in 64 games during her first four seasons as a central or attacking midfielder, earning Big Ten Conference all-freshman, two-time second-team All-Big Ten, and third-team All-Big Ten honors, and becoming a team captain in her senior season.
 In her graduate season, she was shifted to defensive midfielder by head coach Erin Chastain and played every minute of the campaign, earning first-team All-Big Ten honors as Minnesota went undefeated at home during the regular season.
 She scored a career-high eight goals (five of them penalties), including three in the NCAA tournament as Minnesota reached the third round.